Is Illumina Inc (ILMN) a Hidde - GuruFocus.com

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Illumina Inc (ILMN, Financial).
-Currently priced at $175.14, the stock recorded a loss of 2.96% in a day and a 3-month decrease of 16.05%.
-Despite these figures, the stock's GF Value is estimated at $348.81, suggesting potential undervaluation.
+The stock, currently priced at 171.86, recorded a loss of 2.36% in a day and a 3-month decrease of 14.72%.
+The stock's fair valuation is $332.74, as indicated by its GF Value.

 Understanding the GF Value